Get

 Finding positive moments to share with your baby and dog will help them build their bond.
 If your dog happily engages in their favorite activities while your baby is present, they can develop a favorable association with their new family member.

-They won’t see competition for resources but instead a novel detail not specifically responsible for their emotional state.
+They won’t see competition for resources but instead will see a novel detail that is also included in the fun activities.
 Your equipment will be essential in keeping your baby safe and your dog under control while walking the two.

 young loving couple holding hands walking along a road with their baby in the stroller and their dog